stefnba/express-ts-pg-docker-starter/README.md

 Can also use VS Code command: `Restart ESLint Server`

+Additional links with more info:

 -   https://khalilstemmler.com/blogs/typescript/eslint-for-typescript/
 -   https://blog.logrocket.com/linting-typescript-using-eslint-and-prettier/
 -   https://khalilstemmler.com/blogs/tooling/prettier/

 ## Git Workflows

-Fore more details, see this [article](https://nvie.com/posts/a-successful-git-branching-model/)
+The suggest git strategy is to use the Gitflow workflow.
+Fore more details, see this [article](https://nvie.com/posts/a-successful-git-branching-model/) or this [article](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).

 ### Main or Master branch